auth0/auth0-PHP/README.md

 ## News

+- The version 2.x of the PHP SDK was updated to work with Guzzle 6.1.
+For compatibility fith Guzzle 5, you should use 1.x branch.
-The version 1.x of the PHP SDK now works with the Auth API v2 which adds lots of new [features and changes](https://auth0.com/docs/apiv2Changes).
+- The version 1.x of the PHP SDK now works with the Auth API v2 which adds lots of new [features and changes](https://auth0.com/docs/apiv2Changes).

 ### Backward compatibility breaks

+2.x
+- Session storage now returns null (and null is expected by the sdk) if there is no info stored (this change was made since false is a valid value to be stored in session).
+- Guzzle 6.1 required

+1.x
 - Now, all the SDK is under the namespace `\Auth0\SDK`
 - The exceptions were moved to the namespace `\Auth0\SDK\Exceptions`
 - The method `Auth0::getUserInfo` is deprecated and soon to be removed.
 We encourage to use `Auth0::getUser` to enforce the adoption of the API v2